My 8-year-old son's educational psychologist report revealed he had visual processing problems

 “Visual processing can be best described as how the brain, eyes and it’s muscles perform together.”

-If the eye muscles are underdeveloped, they can affect how the eyes move and this, in turn, affects visual processing too.
-So, visual processing can be best described as how the brain, eyes and it’s muscles perform together.
+If the eye muscles are underdeveloped, they can affect how the eyes move, and this, in turn, affects visual processing too.
+So, visual processing can be best described as how the brain, eyes and its muscles perform together.
 The regular optician does not test for visual processing.
-As parents you should know there are many indicators of visual processing you can look out for:
+As parents, you should know there are many indicators of visual processing you can look out for:

 If your child can not move their eyes smoothly across a horizontal line of a script when reading, or vertically when calculating column sums, it will be considered a tracking difficulty.